cayxc/Mdmdt/readme.md

 10. Outline style: Added a directory tree structure, making the directory hierarchy more concise and clear
 11. Automatically follow the bright/dark theme mode of the system (the bright/dark theme can be set separately)

+> [!IMPORTANT]
+>
+> **Attention**: This theme has only been tested in Windows and MacOS environments, and has not been tested in Linux environments.
+Please be aware when using it!

 # Effect

 ![mdmdt-text](./img/mdmdt-text.jpg)